Solid Queue vs Sidekiq vs GoodJob: Rails Job Backend Trade-offs

 - Sub-15ms job pickup latency

-- Battle-tested at massive scale (millions of jobs/day)
+- Proven at scale (millions of jobs/day)

 - Rich Pro/Enterprise features (batches, rate limiting, unique jobs)